bluedrop-learning-networks/eslint-config-bluedrop/README.md

 An extension of `eslint-config-bluedrop` that adds support for Jest.

 1. Ensure you have installed the dependencies from General Setup
-1. `npm install --save-dev eslint-plugin-jest`
+1. `npm install --save-dev eslint-plugin-chai-expect`
 1. Add `"extends": ["bluedrop", bluedrop/config/chai"]` to your ESLint config file

 ### eslint-config-bluedrop/config/ecmascript-7